MurrayIII/UnicodeMathML/README.md

 * Control words and operator combinations typed into the Playground input text area are autocorrected there as well as in the output window.
 * Variables are displayed in math italic in the Playground input as well as in the output.
 * Many more LaTeX control words are included. \pmatrix, \bmatrix, \Bmatrix, \nmatrix, \vmatrix, \cancel, \bcancel, and \xcancel are implemented.
 Unicode LaTeX math alphanumeric control words like \mitX for 𝑥 are supported.
-* Math dictation infrastructure is added.
-Math dictation needs the file dictation.js, which is currently private.
+* Math dictation in English is supported
 * In dictation input, ASCII letters and lower-case Greek letters are converted to math italic unless they comprise a function name, simple digit subscripts and superscripts are converted to the corresponding Unicode characters, ane three-character numeric fractions are converted to Unicode fractions.
 * Most symbols in the Playground galleries have LaTeX control-word tooltips.
 * Alt+x hex-to-Unicode (and vice versa) hot key is implemented in the Playground input.
 The Ctrl+b hot key toggles the selected characters between math bold and not math bold.
 Similarly, the Ctrl+i hot key toggles the selected characters between math italic and not math italic.